omidRR/notcoin_AutoClicker/README.md

 # notcoin_AutoClicker

-Very simple, no need for web telegram
+Very simple, no need telegram web

   1. Need Enable webview inspecting option (in the `Telegram settings => Advanced => Experimental settings => Enable webview inspecting`)
   2. Press **F12** then in the console tab